tytydraco/yessleep/out/Whispering_Teeth.md

 It’s the middle of the night where I live.
 An hour ago, I woke up to a weighty thump at the foot of our bed, where Pippin likes to sleep.

-I crawled out of bed and found our dog lying on the floor. unresponsive and pulseless.
+I crawled out of bed and found our dog lying on the floor, unresponsive and pulseless.
 I shook Jim awake.
 We argued about what to do.
 How to tell Paige.

 A sound cut our deliberations short.
 We rushed out of the room and shut the door behind us.